What is the connection between awards and online reputation? This year’s Oscars offered a sneak peek into that often fraught relationship.

-What followed at the 2017 awards is being called a blunder of epic proportion.
+Some call what followed at the 2017 awards a blunder of epic proportion.
 Warren Beatty and Faye Dunaway opened the envelope and, to no one’s surprise, announced that frontrunner La La Land had won Best Picture.
 The movie’s producers even began an acceptance speech.
 But something had gone wrong, because the real winner for Best Picture was Moonlight.

 The Strangest Thing

-In the eighty-nine year history of the Academy Awards, nothing like that had ever happened.
+In the 89-year history of the Academy Awards, nothing like that had ever happened.
 “Is that the craziest Oscar moment of all time?” actress Emma Stone said afterward.
 “Cool!”

 Those directly involved didn’t find it too cool, but everyone remained more or less composed.
 “The folks of La La Land were so gracious,” said Moonlight director Barry Jenkins.
 “I can’t imagine being in their position and having to do that.
 It was unfortunate that things happened as they did but … we won best picture!”